Forceflow/ooc_svo_builder/README.md

 ## Octree File Format

 The .octree file format is a very simple straightforward format.
 It is not optimized for GPU streaming or compact storage, but is easy to parse and convert to whatever you need in your SVO adventures.

+_Please note that I am reworking this format in the [liboctree](https://github.com/Forceflow/liboctree) repository.
+Currently, these repositories are not compatible, so don't mix them.
+Keep using the provided headers included in the `ooc_svo_builder` repository._

 It consists of a text-based header (extension .octree) containing the relevant SVO info and two binary data files, with extensions .octreenodes and .octreedata, containing the octree nodes and actual node data payload respectively.
 This seperation of the SVO from the actual data is done to seperate hot (tree itself) from cold (payload) data, since the payload of course grows quickly when you store more properties in a voxel.